Guide

 How to price your submission

-Government tenders almost never ask for a single lump sum quote.
-They ask for a schedule of rates, which is a breakdown of your pricing by line item.
+Government tender pricing can be a lump sum, a pricing schedule, a schedule of rates, or a mix of those formats.
+Many maintenance and services tenders ask for a schedule of rates, which is a breakdown of your pricing by line item.
 This lets them compare submissions directly and apply your rates to future variations.

 A schedule of rates might look like: